 In March 2019, Erika L. Ewing, the ACTOR was invited to perform an original monologue she wrote about impacts of emotional abuse and journey to self-love at the Women of the World Festival (WOW) at the world-famous Apollo Theater in Harlem.

-For the past two years, Erika has been busy working and has gained notable recognition for her Anti-Human Trafficking Campaign.
+For the past three years, Erika has been busy working and has gained notable recognition for Social Impact Fashion and her Anti-Human Trafficking Campaign.

 Erika is radical about social change for the greater good, "by any means and artistic medium necessary."